Black-Beard-Sdk/jslt/README.md

 }
 ```

+* The variable @a contains value 6.
+* The output target 'a' contains the value 6 (the value of the variable).
+* The variable @b contains an object with a property Test1.
+* The output target 'bb' contains a projection '$.Test1.Test2' of the variable @b.

 ## Using loop and array ##
 If you want create an array with items of the source json, you can use the following syntax.